-- Deploy the MIK with 25 m per minute while keeping ship speed as low as possible (steering speed) until desired lower sampling depth is reached. - Once at lower sampling depth, heave the MIK with 15 m per minute while holding a ship-speed of 3 knots throughout the haul. - Flowmeter mounted in centre of the ring. - Use a depressor preferably saddle-shaped - Hauling-wire 10 mm in diameter. - Depth measured by Scanmar depth-sensor or trawl-probe (mounted on the ring). - Deployed from shipside, or if required behind the ship. - Use 10 m long "bridles" which requires a large "block" in the crane.
+- Deploy the MIK with 25 m/min.
+(0.4 m/s) while keeping ship speed as low as possible (steering speed) until desired lower sampling depth is reached. - Once at lower sampling depth, heave the MIK with 15 m/min.
+(0.25 m/s) while holding a ship-speed of 3 knots throughout the haul. - Flowmeter mounted in centre of the ring. - Use a depressor preferably saddle-shaped - Depth measured by Scanmar depth-sensor or trawl-probe (mounted on the ring). - Deployed from shipside, or if required behind the ship. - Use 10 m long "bridles" which requires a large "block" in the crane.